 An elegant and hearty dish for a chilly evening, tender veal in a red wine sauce studded with mushrooms will wow your guests.
 Serve it with fluffy mashed potatoes and a glass of your favorite red wine.

 Chef Jamie Gwen whips up delicious recipes and culinary delights for television and radio audiences around the globe.
-When the SauceDude tried this soup, he was hooked.
-Chef Jamie says wild mushroom soup never fails to please.
+She says this wild mushroom soup never fails to please.
 From cremini to porcini, each mushroom adds its own distinct flavor, shape, and texture to the soup.
 Serve with a fresh baguette and some aged cheddar or pecorino.
 Uncork a bottle of Sauvignon Blanc and enjoy!

 This luscious stew made in a slow-cooker steals a bit from the traditional French recipe for Coq Au Vin.
 Chunks of chicken, bacon, tender mushrooms, onions, garlic, and herbs, gently simmered in red wine and our roasted chicken stock, come together beautifully to make a hearty dish perfect for a chilly evening.

 This delightful vegetable soup recipe was shared with us by a family member, Doma, who lives in the D.C. area and refers to herself as the "covert cook."
 Hmm, wonder what she does for a living?
 It's a hearty, tasty vegetable soup recipe great for a large gathering on a cold, blustery winter day.
 Makes terrific leftovers, too.
 Thanks Doma, keep on cooking and whatever else you do.